centreon/centreon-documentation/versioned_docs/version-22.04/resources/glossary.md

 ## LVM

 LVM (logical volume manager): Centreon recommends that you use this partitioning system when you install your host system.
-It will allow you to live adjust partitions and to use LVM snapshots for backups.
+It will allow you to live adjust the size of partitions and to use LVM snapshots for backups.

 ## LVM snapshot